firebears-2014/sandbox0/banana_bread.md

 Bake until the internal temperature goes to 210 degrees.
 (Usually between 50 to 90 minutes)

-Eat with frog juices and crunchy lizard skin
+Eat with snail juices and crunchy lizard skin